 The History of Modern Retro.

 Modern Retro can trace it's roots all the way back to the spring of 2011.
-Andrew and Aaron being artist, came up with the idea of doing a weekly drawing jam.
+Andrew and former cohost Aaron being artists, came up with the idea of doing a weekly drawing jam.
 Aaron proposed the idea of recording it and thus was the genesis for this whole endeavor.
 They never actually did get around to drawing.
 The podcast they started was called The Escape Pod.
 Not knowing anything about podcasting it was a rocky start with much trial and error.
 They got a third friend to come join them to give the show a little be more dynamic and to give a female perspective on things, unfortunately this did not work out so well.
 Roy was then brought in.
 It was intended that he was to just be temporary or part time.
 He simply just never left, and the crew was formed!

 The Escape Pod went on for nearly 4 years and over 150 episodes.
 Aaron left to pursue other projects and the podcast moved from his house to Andrews where he and Roy added two other hosts in the form of their mutual friend Pat and Andrews now wife Liz.
 Due to many factors The Escape Pod came to an end by the end of 2014.